Invasive Frog-bit

 Treatment

-Research is ongoing throughout the state to determine the best treatment methods for European Frog-bit.
+Research is ongoing throughout the state to determine the best treatment methods for Invasive Frog-bit.
 Please ask your local CISMA for advice on treatment.
 Below are some treatments that have resulted in reduced frog-bit populations.

 Small populations of frog-bit can be easily pulled out of the water by hand, as it is a free-floating plant.
 Removed plants should be thrown away in black garbage bags or placed somewhere where they can dry out.